bead-project/.github/profile/README.md

 1. **Try Bead** - Download and test it with your workflows
 2. **Share Feedback** - Report bugs or suggest improvements
-3. **Contribute Code** - Submit pull requests to improve the tool
-4. **Spread the Word** - Help other researchers discover reproducible workflows
+3. **Spread the Word** - Help other researchers discover reproducible workflows

 ## 🏛 Philosophy